Eprosartan Mesylate (ep-roe-SAR-tan MES-i-late), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide)

 Call your doctor right away if you notice any of these side effects:

-- Numbness and tingling in your hands, arms, feet, or lips.
+- Confusion, trouble breathing, numbness or tingling in your hands, feet, or lips

 If you notice these less serious side effects, talk with your doctor: